oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 | Pyrimidines | Cytosine, thymine | Cytosine, uracil |
 | Purines | Adenine, guanine | Adenine, guanine   |

-Even though the RNA is single stranded, most RNA types show extensive intramolecular base pairing between complementary sequences, creating a predictable three-dimensional structure essential for their function.
+Even though the RNA is single-stranded, most RNA types show extensive intramolecular base pairing between complementary sequences, creating a predictable three-dimensional structure essential for their function.

 As you have learned, information flow in an organism takes place from DNA to RNA to protein.
 DNA dictates the structure of mRNA in a process known as transcription, and RNA dictates the structure of protein in a process known as translation.
-This is known as the Central Dogma of Life, which holds true for all organisms; however, exceptions to the rule occur in connection with viral infections.
+This is known as the Central Dogma of Life, which holds for all organisms; however, exceptions to the rule occur in connection with viral infections.

 ## Summary